Eli M. Oboler: Early life and education

 Oboler was born and raised in Chicago.
 He held degrees from both the University of Chicago and Columbia University, including a Bachelor of Science degree in Library Science.
-After his discharge from the army in 1946 Oboler returned to the University of Chicago where he attended its graduate library school.
+After his discharge from the army in 1946, Oboler returned to the Chicago where he attended the University of Chicago Graduate Library School.

 Career

 During World War II Oboler served in the Lend-Lease Expediting Bureau and later in the United States Army.
 Oboler became head librarian of Idaho State College (now Idaho State University) in 1949.
 He served in that capacity until his retirement in 1980.

 Oboler was a longtime member of the American Library Association, and held numerous positions with the ALA and the Association of College and Research Libraries (ACRL), one of the largest subdivisions of the ALA.
 Oboler served on the Intellectual Freedom Committees of both the Idaho Library Association and the American Library Association.

-Shortly before his death in 1983 Idaho State University renamed its library the Eli M. Oboler Library after its longtime librarian.
-Every two years since 1986 the American Library Association has awarded the Eli M. Oboler Memorial Award for "the best published work in the area of intellectual freedom."
+Shortly before his death in 1983, Idaho State University renamed its library the Eli M. Oboler Library after its longtime librarian.
+Every two years since 1986, the American Library Association has awarded the Eli M. Oboler Memorial Award for "the best published work in the area of intellectual freedom."